gigamaster/ui-theme-doc/docs/configuration.md

 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
+UTD (Just the Docs) has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
 {: .fs-6 .fw-300 }

 ## Table of contents